Macomb County, MI

 Home to almost a million people, Macomb County is the third largest in Michigan.
 With the ever-increasing public demand for online services, the County’s flagship website, macombgov.org, needed a redesign to enhance user experience, speed up mobile interactions and meet new federal standards for accessibility.

+People were searching for our programs and services, and we were down on the list in search results.
 On the new site, we saw large gains in search engine optimization, especially on mobile.
 We were no longer trailing industry benchmarks for a government website.”

 - Anthony June, Application Manager at Macomb County